h-dzeba/GA_projects/Project_Reddit/README.md

 The first stage of teaching the machine to recognize topics is to train them to distinguish between only a pair of them.
 This is where this project comes in.

 We have chosen to train and test the model on Reddit website, namely, its two subreddits dedicated to Ancient Greece and Ancient Rome.
 Reddit, as an online public forum, has a wide variety of participants - from university professors to teenagers, and as such, represents a microcosm of online experience.
-Another benefit is that the two ancient civilizations are far removed from current events, pop culture and vitriolic debates that pervade online spaces, and yet, because of their importance in the development of our civilization, they still manage to have active subreddits with close to 50k followers.
+Another benefit is that the two ancient civilizations are far removed from current events, pop culture and vitriolic debates that pervade online spaces, and yet, because of their importance in the development of our civilization, they still manage to have active subreddits with close to 50k followers each.
 Such a diverse, but relatively serious set of followers should produce less spam and more useful vocabulary for the machine to train on than most other subreddits.

 In this first step of the project we will develop a model that can learn to distinguish between texts topics on ancient Rome and Greece based on 6000 posts taken from Reddit.